-- high-level work experience - geographical location (e.g. individuals unwilling to work outside of urban areas) - equity considerations (e.g. few, if any, candidates with the requisite skills from specific groups available to meet the skills requirements of firms and enterprises).
+- · high-level work experience - geographical location (e.g. individuals unwilling to work outside of urban areas) - equity considerations (e.g. few, if any, candidates with the requisite skills from specific groups available to meet the skills requirements of firms and enterprises).

 An occupational qualification is a qualification associated with a trade, occupation or profession resulting from work-based learning and consisting of knowledge, practical and work experience.
-The occupational qualification curriculum comprises 20% knowledge/ theory (minimum), 20% practical (minimum) and 20% experience (minimum).
+The occupational qualification curriculum comprises 20% knowledge/theory (minimum), 20% practical (minimum) and 20% experience (minimum).
 As such, the development of 2 occupational qualifications were created for both the DMO and DMM.

-Occupational qualifications Disaster Management Officer Disaster Management Manager The profile of the DMO includes a professional with the ability to coordinate procedural applications, interventions and provisioning activities and administrative reporting related to disaster risk management.
-A DMO conducts risk assessments to determine vulnerability of local areas to hazards, including health, safety and environmental requirements in order to effectively implement a management plan.
-The profile of the DMM is a professional with the ability to manage the implementation of legislative frameworks for disaster risk management.
-A DMM is someone who leads and manages a team of DMOs responsible for the implementation of risk reduction, preparedness, response and recovery programs in an integrated and multi-sectoral manner.
-A DMM plans, directs and implements departmental, service or program overall goals and objectives.
+Occupational qualifications Disaster Management Officer Disaster Management Manager The profile of the DMO includes The profile of the DMM is a a professional with the ability professional with the ability to to coordinate procedural manage the implementation applications, interventions of legislative frameworks for and provisioning activities and disaster risk management. administrative reporting related A DMM is someone who to disaster risk management. leads and manages a team A DMO conducts risk of DMOs responsible for assessments to determine the implementation of risk vulnerability of local areas reduction, preparedness, to hazards, including health, response and recovery safety and environmental programs in an integrated and requirements in order to multi-sectoral manner. effectively implement a A DMM plans, directs and management plan. implements departmental, service or program overall goals and objectives.